Saud bin Abdulmohsen Al Saud

-Saud bin Abdul Muhsin Al Saud (سعود بن عبد المحسن بن عبد العزيز آل سعود; born 1947) is a Saudi royal, grandson of King Abdulaziz, diplomat, and former politician.
-He served as the governor of Ha'il Province between 1999 and April 2017.
-In March 2021, he was appointed Saudi ambassador to Portugal.
+Saud bin Abdulmohsen Al Saud (سعود بن عبد المحسن بن عبد العزيز آل سعود; born 1947) is a Saudi Arabian royal, diplomat, and politician.
+A grandson of King Abdulaziz, he served as the 7th governor of Hail Province from 1999 until 2017.
+After a brief period away from public office, he was appointed in 2021 as Saudi Arabia’s ambassador to Portugal.

 Early life and education

 Saud was born in 1947.
-He is the eldest son of Abdul Muhsin bin Abdulaziz who was interior minister in King Saud's cabinet in 1961.
+He is the eldest son of Abdulmohsen bin Abdulaziz who was interior minister in King Saud's cabinet in 1961.
 Prince Abdul Muhsin was part of the Free Princes Movement, led by Prince Talal.

 Prince Saud attended the Royal Military Academy in Sandhurst.
 He also holds a degree in business administration.

 Career

-Prince Saud held several government positions beginning as the director of health and housing department in the ministry of health from 1970 to 1973.
-Other positions he held include director general in the ministry of health from 1973 to 1976; deputy governor of Makkah Province from 1976 to 1992 and acting governor of Makkah Province from 1992 to 1999.
+Saud held several government positions beginning as the director of health and housing department in the ministry of health from 1970 to 1973.
+Other positions he held include director general in the ministry of health from 1973 to 1976; deputy governor of Mecca Province from 1976 to 1992 and acting governor of Mecca Province from 1992 to 1999.
 He was also president of the Supreme Commission for Hail Development and head of the Supreme Commission of the Hail Rally.
 He is a member of the Allegiance Council.

-Prince Saud's term as the governor of Hail Province ended on 23 April 2017 when Abdulaziz bin Saad Al Saud was named as the new governor.
-In March 2021 King Salman appointed him ambassador to Portugal.
+Saud's term as the governor of Hail Province ended on 22 April 2017 when Abdulaziz bin Saad was named as the new governor.
+In 25 March 2021 King Salman appointed him ambassador to Portugal.
 He replaced Adel bin Abdulrahman Bakhsh who had been in the post since January 2017.